Blog

 Forgot your Mac password again?
 If so, there might be a biological reason for it.

-If you’ve forgotten your Mac login password, you can reset it with the following methods:
+If you’ve forgotten your Mac login password, you can reset it using any of these four (4) methods:

 • Use your Apple ID